These equations give a relationship between initial velocity, final velocity, time taken, acceleration and distance travelled by the bodies.

 The speed or velocity of the body is uniform hence the magnitude remains same.
 The graph is a straight line parallel to x-axis (time-axis).
 Since the velocity is uniform.
 Its acceleration is zero.
 The slope of the graph in this case is zero.

-When the body is moving with a uniform acceleration.
+When the body is moving with Uniform Acceleration

 The speed or velocity is changing by equal amounts in equal interval of time, the speed or velocity time graph of such a body is a straight line inclined to x-axis (time-axis).

-When the body is moving with a non-uniform (variable) acceleration.
+When the body is moving with a Non-uniform (or Variable) Acceleration

 The speed or velocity-time graph is not a straight line but is a curve.